bigteamscienceconference/bigteamscienceconference.github.io/index.md

 <img src="/assets/img/BTSCon2022_logo.png" alt="" />

-The goal of this two-day virtual conference is to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to large-scale collaborations in science.
+The goal of this two-day virtual conference is to bring together a multidisciplinary group of researchers, funders, and stakeholders to discuss advancements, challenges, and future opportunities related to big team science.

 Stay tuned for more information regarding submissions, registration, and program details!